Wesxdz/kahlo-yawn/_posts/birth.md

 ## Why are you doing this?

-We want to emotionally support involuntarily childless women, provide couples who would otherwise not have children an opportunity to experience parenting in virtual reality, and a 'stable marriage' algorithm for futurist blind dating focused on collaborative child care compatibility!
+We want to emotionally support involuntarily childless women, provide couples who would otherwise not have children an opportunity to experience parenting in virtual reality, and offer a 'stable marriage' matchmaking algorithm for futurist blind dating focused on collaborative child care compatibility!
 We're fascinated by the possibility of facilitating a virtual polyamorous population explosion!.. or helping people identify top k optimal lovers wherever they are in life, whatever language they speak...

 Kahlo Yawn is dedicated to engineering a synthetic womb for Frida Kahlo.